Hderek22/hello-world/README.md

 # hello-world
-My Whiteboard
+My Whiteboard:
-My name is Derek Hall, I am currently enro;;ed in Fintech Bootcamp at UNCC to in order to become a world renound Hacker! :-) Thank you for reading my readme file.
+My name is Derek Hall.
+I am currently enrolled in Fintech Bootcamp at UNCC to in order to become a world renound Hacker! :-) Thank you for reading my readme file.
 Have a wonderful day!